-- 6.1 The Council of Governors and each Governor shall act in the best interests of the Trust at all times and with proper regard to the provisions of the NHS Foundation Trust Code of Governance. - 6.2 Subject to the requirement specified in paragraph 6.1, each Governor shall exercise their own skill and judgement in their conduct of the Trust's affairs and shall in their stewardship of the Trust's affairs, bring as appropriate the perspective of the constituency or organisation by which they were elected or appointed, as the case may be. - 6.3 Subject to the further provisions of this Constitution and without in any way derogating from them, the Council of Governors shall; - 6.3.1 assist the Board of Directors in setting the strategic direction of the Trust and targets for the Trust's performance and in monitoring the Trust's performance in terms of achieving those strategic aims and targets which have been set; and - 6.3.2 monitor the activities of the Trust with the view to ensuring that they are being conducted in a manner consistent with its Terms of Authorisation and the terms of this Constitution.
+- 6.1 The Council of Governors and each Governor shall act in the best interests of the Trust at all times and with proper regard to the provisions of the NHS Foundation Trust Code of Governance for NHS Provider Trusts. - 6.2 Subject to the requirement specified in paragraph 6.1, each Governor shall exercise their own skill and judgement in their conduct of the Trust's affairs and shall in their stewardship of the Trust's affairs, bring as appropriate the perspective of the constituency or organisation by which they were elected or appointed, as the case may be. - 6.3 Subject to the further provisions of this Constitution and without in any way derogating from them, the Council of Governors shall; - 6.3.1 assist the Board of Directors in setting the strategic direction of the Trust and targets for the Trust's performance and in monitoring the Trust's performance in terms of achieving those strategic aims and targets which have been set; and - 6.3.2 monitor the activities of the Trust with the view to ensuring that they are being conducted in a manner consistent with its Terms of Authorisation and the terms of this Constitution. - 6.4 canvass the opinion of the trust's members and the public, and for appointed governors the body they represent, on the NHS foundation trust's forward plan, including its objectives, priorities and strategy, and their views should be communicated to the board of directors.
+This should include taking into account the needs of the wider population as part of system working to address inequalities.
+The annual report should contain a statement as to how this requirement has been undertaken and satisfied.